ace-design/git-merge-adv/merge-algorithms/readme.md

 * Import merge works the same way as CompressedTree, however body is merged using our heuristics as well.
 * Running git merge on methods/segments where our heuristic doesn't work.
 * Import merge and body merge run the same heuristics.
+* Uses tree-sitter to generate the Java CST, and Python AST to generate the AST for Python code.
+These are then queried and restructured into our abstract data structure.